 2017 Annual Benefit Concert

-We’re thrilled to announce our 2017 Annual Benefit Concert honoring three pillars of the jazz community: pianist and composer Randy Weston, Jazzmobile, and Arthur H. Barnes.
+Together, we’ll honor three pillars of the jazz community: NEA Jazz Master Randy Weston, Jazzmobile, and Arthur H. Barnes.

 6 pm: VIP Reception, Hunter College Main Entrance, West Lobby

 7:30 pm: Awards Presentation and Concert

 After contributing seven decades of musical direction and genius, Randy Weston remains one of the world’s foremost pianists and composers, a true innovator and visionary.
 Encompassing the vast rhythmic heritage of Africa, his global creations musically continue to inform and inspire.
 “Weston has the biggest sound of any jazz pianist since Ellington and Monk, as well as the richest, most inventive beat,” says critic Stanley Crouch.
 “But his art is more than projection and time.
 It’s the result of a studious and inspired intelligence . . . an intelligence that is creating a fresh synthesis of African elements with jazz technique.”

 Founded in 1964 by pianist Billy Taylor and philanthropist and arts leader Ms. Daphne Anstein, Jazzmobile is the first U.S. not-for-profit arts organization created just for jazz.
 From the beginning, they’ve brought high-quality jazz performances and education program to over four million people in NYC and around the world.
 Whether on the street, in a park, or at a concert hall, Jazzmobile enriches our culture and imbues new life into the surrounding area.
 They are a proud inspiration to organizations across the country, including the Manchester Craftsmen’s Guild, Jazz at Lincoln Center, and of course, The National Jazz Museum in Harlem.